larsonjj/yeogurt-vagrant/README.md

 ***Note: Installation make take a while to complete as Node is being built from source (~5-15mins)***

-Once the script completes, the VM should boot up and you should have everything you need to start working with Yeogurt.
+Once the script completes, you can boot up the VM with `vagrant ssh`.
+Find more info on [Vagrant's site](https://docs.vagrantup.com/v2/getting-started/index.html).

+Congrats!
+You should have everything you need to start working with Yeogurt.